hisarciklilar/happy-green-space/README.md

 Happy Green Space is a web-based platform that aims to bring the following functionalities together in one space:

 - The ability for the users to register to the platform and login
-- The ability for the users to enter and store particular information about their plot
+- The ability for the users to enter and store particular information about their plot and what plants they have planted.
 - The ability for the users to search and obtain information about plants
-- The ability for users to join a conversation through a platform forum
+- The ability for users to join a conversation through a platform forum.
 - Regular updates of a page which provides information about the specific tasks to undertake in each month of the year.

 With all these functionalities, the platform target to function as a home page for allotment users.